 The World Curry Expo is organised by the Curry Life Magazine and Curry Life Events.
-Curry Life is the long-established voice of Indian and Bangladeshi restaurants in Great Britain.
-It reaches to some 10,000 Indian restaurants in the UK alone, with an estimated readership of over 100,000.
-Over the last 15 years Curry Life Magazine has established deep-rooted trust and strong relationship with those working in the Hospitality and Catering Sector.
+Curry Life is the long-established voice of Indian, Bangladeshi, Pakistani, Nepalese and Sri Lankan restaurants in Great Britain.
+It reaches to over 12,000 South East Asian restaurants in the UK alone, with an estimated readership of over 100,000.
+Over the last 17 years Curry Life Magazine has established a deep-rooted trust and strong relationships with those working in the Hospitality and Catering Sector.

 WORLD CURRY CAPITAL – LONDON

-London is the home of the biggest multi-cultural communities in Europe, if not the world.
+London is the home of the biggest multi-cultural, multi-national community in Europe, if not the world.
 There are more curry restaurants in Greater London than in Mumbai, New Delhi and Dhaka combined!

-London was the home for the first Indian Restaurant in Britain.
-In 1809, the British Indian entrepreneur Sake Dean Mahomed opened the first Indian Restaurant called the Hindustani Coffee House located in London’s Portman Square.
+London was the home of the first Indian Restaurant in Britain.
+In 1809, the British Indian entrepreneur Sake Dean Mahomed opened the first Indian Restaurant called the Hindustani Coffee House located in London’s Portsman Square.

 The first Indian restaurant to attract native Londoners was Veeraswamy’s Restaurant in London’s Regent Street, which was opened by Edward Palmer in 1927.
 The Veeraswamy is still trading today.